 The Graduate Committee advises graduate students on course selection until a primary advisor is selected.
-Students should choose a primary advisor with graduate faculty status (Appendix 5) from the Department of Earth and Atmospheric Sciences or the Indiana Geological Survey (IGS https://igs.indiana.edu/).
-A co-advisor from the Department is required (Appendix 1) if the primary advisor is from the IGS.
+Students should choose a primary advisor with graduate faculty status (Appendix 5) from the Department of Earth and Atmospheric Sciences or the Indiana Geological and Water Survey (IGWS https://igws.indiana.edu/).
+A co-advisor from the Department is required (Appendix 1) if the primary advisor is from the IGWS.

 A Research Committee will oversee the student's academic and research progress toward the degree.
 For all degrees, a majority of members of the research committee must be selected from the Department of Earth and Atmospheric Sciences.
 The field of expertise of both the primary advisor and the research committee should reflect the topic of research chosen by the student.